pichilisindhu/MOVIES-DATABASE-PROJECT-SQL/README.md

 ✅ Structured Data – Well-organized tables for movies, directors, and actors.
 ✅ Many-to-Many Relationships – A flexible schema connecting movies with directors and stars.
 ✅ Scalable Design – Easily extendable to include additional details like reviews, box office collections, etc.
-✅ SQL-Powered – Built using MySQL/PostgreSQL, making it easy to query and manage.
+✅ SQL-Powered – Built using MySQL, making it easy to query and manage.